Cut to the Feeling

 "Cut to the Feeling" is a song recorded by Canadian singer and songwriter Carly Rae Jepsen, from the Canadian-French animated film Ballerina (2016).
 It was released as a single on May 26, 2017, to promote the film's release under the title Leap! in the United States.
+The song was later included on the track list of Emotion: Side B+ (2017), a Japanese-exclusive expanded version of Emotion: Side B (2016), as well as the tenth anniversary edition of Emotion (2025).
 The song was written by Jepsen, Simon Wilcox, and Nolan Lambroza, and produced by Lambroza.
 The song serves as the theme song for the MTV reality series Siesta Key.

 Billboard, The Guardian, Pitchfork, Rolling Stone and Vanity Fair named it one of the best songs of 2017 in their respective year-end lists.
-Commercially, the single was successful in Japan where it reached the top twenty, peaking at number 13, and was certified gold by the RIAJ.
+Commercially, the single was successful in Hungary and Japan where it charted at numbers 23 and 13.
+It also received gold certifications in Japan and New Zealand.

-Background
+Background and release

 "Cut to the Feeling" was written during the creation of Jepsen's third studio album, Emotion (2015), but was not included on the album because it was too "cinematic and theatrical".
-It was later intended for the album's follow-up EP, Emotion: Side B, but was then slated for release with Ballerina after Jepsen signed on for the film and felt the song was fitting for the story.
+It was later intended for the album's follow-up EP, Emotion: Side B (2016), but was then slated for release with Ballerina (2016) after Jepsen signed on for the film and felt the song was fitting for the story.
 The track was one of two songs, along with "Runaways", that Jepsen contributed to the film.

-"Cut to the Feeling" was included on the new edition of Emotion: Side B, released exclusively in Japan on September 13, 2017 and re-titled Emotion: Side B+.
+"Cut to the Feeling" was included on the new edition of Emotion: Side B, released exclusively in Japan on September 13, 2017, and re-titled Emotion: Side B+.
 It was also used as the theme song for the MTV reality television show Siesta Key.
+The song was later included in the tenth anniversary edition of Emotion, released on October 17, 2025.

 Composition

 "Cut to the Feeling" was originally published in the key of A major in common time with a tempo of 115 beats per minute.
-Jepsen's vocals span from A3 to F#5.
+Jepsen's vocals span from A3 to the high note of F#5.
 The song begins with a sample of the opening synth note from "Lucky Star" by Madonna.